jmarxuach/json2xlsm/README.md

 ## Usage

-If you want to use a xlsm excel sheet from PHP, python or any other language without xlms library, json2xlsm will fill first sheet data with JSON file.
 Usually you create a xlsm with your macros in Vb and you do not need to edit macros, but you need to replace sheet data in XLSM files.

 ```
 java -jar json2xlsm.jar <strFileJSON> <strMacroExcelFileIn> <strMacroExcelFileOut>